 After writing this article, I observed that protests throughout the country numbered in the hundreds of thousands on campuses across the US.
 At UC Berkeley and the University of Minnesota, in particular, student protesters went as far as blocking interstate traffic in protest of rising tuition.
 Thus, while Santa Barbara did not observe any civil disobedience, there was some taking place in other parts of the country.

 As one commentor mentioned: “I would be interested to know what kinds of civil disobedience would be actually productive of change.”
 This makes a major point, I think.
-I am not an advocate civil disobedience for its own sake.
+I am not an advocate of civil disobedience for its own sake.
+Civil disobedience does not imply violence.
 It must be designed to serve a particular purpose.
-It follows that violence accomplishes nothing as well, as there are many other forms of civil disobedience which are more productive.
+It follows that violence accomplishes nothing as well as there are many other forms of civil disobedience which are more productive.

 Thus, a proper question would be: What forms of civil disobedience would force educational institutions to reconsider tuition hikes?
 The answer, I believe, is that it is necessary to disrupt educational services themselves: the operations of institutional administrations.
 This is why I find the blockage of interstates somewhat disorganized – the disruption of traffic does nothing to the educational institutions that we wish to affect.
 The state itself, as a much bigger entity, is only minimally affected by a temporary disruption of traffic which it can more easily restore with physical force.